dturner42/nordvpn-proxy/README.md

 Alpine with OpenVPN and Privoxy to use your NordVPN account.

-Based on jeroenslot/nordvpn-proxy with added killswitch and downloading of specific config files due to rate limiting on the all config download page.
+Based on jeroenslot/nordvpn-proxy with added killswitch.
 Also added bugfix to prevent adding of default local network to privoxy when other local networks have been specified using environment variable.

 # Features